 L. John Van Til is a retired chair and professor of history, professor of business, and professor of humanities at Grove City College (1972-2004) where he has taught more than 20 courses.
 He is also a fellow for humanities, faith, & culture at The Center for Vision & Values.
 He assisted in the development of Grove City College’s core curriculum, which is the forerunner to College’s required three-year Civilization Series, and has written more than 200 articles or essays on intellectual history, theology, philosophy, American history, and public policy, including some 80 position papers with the Public Policy Education Fund.
 Dr. Van Til is the author of “Liberty of Conscience” and editor of President Calvin Coolidge’s three volumes of writings.

-Married with four children, Lee S. Wishing, III is the administrative director of The Center for Vision & Values at Grove City College and is president of the Grove City Christian Academy Board of Directors.
+Married with four children, Lee S. Wishing, III is the administrative director of The Center for Vision & Values at Grove City College.

 Wishing grew up in the Snow Belt area of western New York State and went on to college at Grove City College, where he graduated in 1983 with a degree in business administration.
 He also holds a Master’s degree in organizational leadership from Geneva College.